Lewis Reilly: Loans

 On 9 November 2018, Reilly joined Southern Football League Premier Division Central side Halesowen Town on a month's loan, and the following day scored twice on his debut in a 3–2 FA Trophy home win over Prescot Cables.
 He again scored twice in Halesowen's next FA Trophy tie, against Spennymoor Town, on 24 November, and added a league goal, against Alvechurch, on 4 December 2018.

 On 4 January 2019, Reilly joined National League North side Curzon Ashton on a month's loan (later extended), scoring his first goal for the club in a 4–2 win at Nuneaton Borough on 12 January.
 He was recalled to Crewe on 11 April 2019 having played 16 games and scored 8 goals for Curzon Ashton.

 In August 2019, Reilly joined National League North side Telford United on a one-month loan deal.

 In October 2019, Reilly rejoined Curzon Ashton on a month's loan, subsequently extended by a further month.

 Chorley

 In July 2020, it was reported Reilly had signed a pre-contract agreement to join Chorley on 1 August 2020.

 Marine

 In July 2021, he signed for Marine.

+Workington

+In the summer of 2022, Reilly moved to Workington.